Touching the hand of history™

 Val Fryer – Independent Archaeologist – specialising in small metal finds & environmental archaeology

-Dr Michael Lewis – British Museum – Deputy Head of Portable Antiquities & Treasure & specialist advisor for export licences specialising in 11th century culture & art history
+Dr Michael Lewis – British Museum – Head of Portable Antiquities & Treasure & specialist advisor for export licences specialising in 11th century culture & art history

 |Found in the Ground 2015 page 2|